Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation: Abstract

 \section{Abstract}

-We present an alternative approach for determining the sound modes in atomic Bose-Einstein condensates, based on thermodynamic global variables.
-The total number of trapped atoms was carefully studied as a function of temperature across the phase transition, at constant volume.
-It allowed us to evaluate the first and second sound independently resulting in consistent values from the quantum to classical regime, in good agreement with previous results found in the literature.
-We also provide some insight on the dominant mode, either thermal or superfluid, on each sound velocity depending on the temperature range.
+We present an alternative method for determining the sound velocity in atomic Bose-Einstein condensates, based on thermodynamic global variables.
+The total number of trapped atoms was as a function of temperature carefully studied across the phase transition, at constant volume.
+It allowed us to evaluate the sound velocity resulting in consistent values from the quantum to classical regime, in good agreement with previous results found in literature.
+We also provide some insight about the dominant sound mode (thermal or superfluid) across a wide temperature range.